 This post is about the harsh history of the ‘beastly’ Westfrisians, and especially those of the town of Medemblik.
 Medemblik, grande dame of region Westfriesland in province Noord Holland in the Netherlands.
 There are many legends about Medemblik.
 For example that it was the city where king Radbod resided.
 But, above all it is a history of a stubborn and centuries-long fight.
-A fight of the bestiales Fresones against both the elements of nature, and the elements of worldly, political powers.
+A fight of the bestiales Fresones against both the elements of nature of worldly, political powers.

 Note that the terminology in this post can be a bit confusing, but it is essential to use it right, especially since mixing up the names in an encounter with a beastly Westfrisian can be deadly dangerous.

-- The name West Frisia is reserved for the area of medieval Frisia that used to be more or less the combined present-day provinces Noord Holland, Zuid Holland and Zeeland, including the northwest coast of West Flanders and the lower reaches of the rivers Rhine, Meuse and Stichtse Vecht.
+- The name West Frisia is reserved for the area of medieval Frisia that used to be more or less the combined present-day provinces Noord Holland, Zuid Holland and Zeeland, including much of the western coast of Flanders, and the lower reaches of the rivers Rhine, Meuse and Stichtse Vecht.
 The latter being the pagus ‘district’ Nifterlake.

-- The name Westfriesland is reserved for the region within province Noord Holland.
+- The name Westfriesland is reserved for the sub-region within province Noord Holland.
 Westfrisians, or in Dutch language Westfriezen, are the inhabitants of region Westfriesland.
-They are the topic of this post.
+They have the main role in our story and are the topic of this post.

 - The name Westerlauwers Friesland, sometimes also named West-Friesland, is the current province Friesland.
-It is the area west of the River Lauwers.
-Westerlauwers Friesland, when being refered to in the Middle Ages, is also named Central Frisia or Mid Frisia, since it is located east of West Frisia and west of East Frisia.
+It is the area west of the river Lauwers.
+Westerlauwers Friesland, when being referred to in the Middle Ages, is also named Central Frisia or Mid Frisia, since it is located east of West Frisia, and west of East Frisia.
 The latter is today’s region Ostfriesland in the northwest of Germany.

 Still up for it?
 Because we are about to tell the brutal story of the grande dame, of the town of Medemblik and the wider region Westfriesland?
 Before telling you the truth, we start with fiction.